Professional Liability Insurance

 How much do small businesses pay for professional liability insurance with Insureon?

-The amount you'll pay for professional liability will be determined by a number of factors, including your policy limits, industry, and location.
+The amount you'll pay for professional liability will be determined by a number of factors, including:

-If you want a professional liability insurance policy that covers more expensive lawsuits, you’ll need to increase your coverage limits – which means you’ll pay a higher premium to your insurance company.
+Suppose you want a professional liability insurance policy that covers more expensive lawsuits.
+In that case, you’ll need to increase your coverage limits – which means you’ll pay a higher premium to your insurance company.

 The limits on professional liability coverage vary significantly, from $250,000 to $2 million.
 Professional liability insurance coverage with $1 million / $1 million limits is the most popular option for small businesses.
 This includes: